 This project, which consisted of three 10-day ERASMUS Intensive Projects on Improvisation, put the spotlights on improvisation in conservatoire education, which in many conservatoires it is still to be found in the dark corners of the curriculum, but at the same time can have an enormous impact on the artistic and technical development of young musicians.

 The Intensives provided a wonderful (some even called it a life-changing) experience to students and teachers.
 They built up an international community of experts in the field, all high-level artists that did not always know each other before this project started.
 And they gave institutions an unprecedented insight into curriculum and pedagogical approaches.
 The three intensive projects also had different themes.
 The intensive in January 2012 was mainly focused on improvisation training and how to teach improvisation, while the second edition in February 2013 focused on the dissemination of improvisation in different contexts using the community of the Royal Conservatoire and the city of The Hague as a test ground.
 During the third and final edition in February 2014, the ensembles, following an initial preparatory period at the beginning of the intensive, delved deeper into improvisation approaches and styles with the aim to develop artistic results of the highest quality that was presented at a final concert.

 A remarkable international team of teachers was assembled to coach the development of the ensembles.
 A publication entitled “Improvisation?
-Just do it! was published as a result of the first intensive in 2012.
+Just do it!” was published as a result of the first intensive in 2012.
 A film was made as a report of the third intensive in 2013, which can be seen below.

 A short film about the European Intensive project on Improvisation held in Den Haag in 2013: